Laser Hair Removal Burns On Legs Guide – How Much Compensation Can I Claim?

 - Your initial contact with a beauty salon/clinic

 - The expertise of a laser treatment technician/professional

-- The aftercare you were given following a laser hair removal treatment on your legs
+- The aftercare you receive following a laser hair removal treatment on your legs

 Beauty professionals and technicians have a duty to keep you safe when undergoing laser hair removal.
-Under UK law they must do the following before starting a treatment:
+Under UK law, they must do the following before starting treatment:

 - Assess whether you are healthy and that your skin is in good condition

 - Inform you of what the laser procedure entails

 - Take in-depth notes of your medical history

 - Offer you the chance to change your mind if you have any concerns or doubts

 - Inform you of any side effects of laser hair removal